bkg2018/MLMD/README.md

 ## Why?<A id="a5"></A>

 I designed MLMD because I needed to write a technical documentation both in English and in French for a project.
-Looking on the Web I found a very efficient Python script from Hong-ryul Jong at https://github.com/ryul1206/multilingual-markdown.
+Looking on the Web I found a very efficient [Python script from Hong-ryul Jong] (https://github.com/ryul1206/multilingual-markdown).
 However after using it a little I found I needed some more features and I wanted to design a set of directives which would keep the text more readable and easier to type than HTML comment tags.
 I kept most of basic Hong-ryul ideas like ignored text, language declaration but also worked the design so directives could be put